Code Red At Hospital Means

 Q: What should I do if I hear a Code Red alarm in the hospital?

 A: Follow the instructions of hospital staff.
 Remain calm and cooperate with their directions.
 If you're a patient, stay in your bed unless instructed otherwise.
 If you're a visitor, seek directions from staff.
-Your safety is paramount.
+Your safety is critical.

 Q: Are Code Red drills common?